skhiggins/ra_guide/README.md

     ```
     git push
     ```
+# Keeping GitHub and Dropbox updated

+# Working with eps
+For higher (in fact, infinite) resolution, save graphs as .eps files.
+(This is better than .pdf given that .eps are editable images, which is sometimes required by journals.)

 # Working with the Kellogg Linux Cluster (KLC) server
 Processing of large datasets (dataset size approximating RAM size) should be done on KLC.
 The workflow is the following: